RubbaBoy/CLIPSPlugin/.junie/guidelines.md

 - Search for all files including dot directories, but excluding the following:
     - .idea directory
     - .git directory
-    - node_modules directory
-- Limit the search to 100 files

 # Ask the user